 One thing we find is many drivers focus on bodily injury, which long story short, pays for the other guys medical bills if you are at fault.
 But many people are underinsured for Property Damage.
 Property Damage is the 3rd number in the 25/50/20 numbers you see on policies.
-We believe increasing that last number is so important.
+We believe increasing that last number is so important; here’s why:

 Using that same scenario with a different driver, with better coverage.
-The 2nd driver that has 100/300/50 insurance coverage and will be in the clear.
+The 2nd driver that has 100/300/50 insurance coverage will be in the clear.
 He’s not concerned at all, but the 1st driver has something to be concerned about.
 Remember, you are at fault.
-It’s ultimately up to you financially, to bring the other driver back to pre-accident condition in every way.
+It’s ultimately up to you, financially, to bring the other driver back to pre-accident condition any way possible.

-For just a little bit more coverage, (which is really not that much more money added to your premium), you could significantly reduce your chances of being sued because you don’t have enough property coverage on your insurance policy.
-You can’t control who you may have an accident with.
-That’s why they call it an accident, right?
+For just a little bit more coverage, (which is not that much of an increase to your premium), you could significantly reduce your chances of being sued because you don’t have enough property damage and liability coverage on your insurance policy.
+You can’t control who you may have an accident with, that’s why they call it an accident.
 You can’t control who you hit.
 It may be a $5,000 car or a $51,200 car, or more!
-It is a very smart idea to speak to your agent about having enough property damage in your coverage.
+It is a very smart idea to speak to your auto insurance agent about having enough property damage in your coverage.
 Bump up that 3rd number to cover the more expensive cars that are all around us on the roads these days.
 Especially in Nevada where nearly 85% of people involved in accidents end up calling a lawyer!

 Get Covered With Nevada Insurance Enrollment

 At Nevada Insurance Enrollment, our auto insurance agents can help you prepare for the unexpected by ensuring that you have adequate coverage.
 Uninsured motorist insurance covers bodily injuries and property damages you incur if you’re hit by a driver with inadequate coverage, or someone hits you and leaves the scene with you having medical bills, lost wages, and pain and suffering.